 We all know that when you get into a car accident, the first step is to exchange personal information with the other driver.
-But what if the other person starts getting defensive and won’t hand over their insurance information?
-This is a tricky situation, but you need that information to help cover your damages.
-If the damages are significant enough, you may need the help of an LA car crash attorney.
+But what if the other person starts getting defensive and refuses to give their insurance details?
+This is a tricky situation, but you need their insurance information to help cover your damages.
+If the damages are significant enough, you may need the help of an accident attorney.

 The short answer is yes.
 California law requires all drivers involved in an accident to provide their insurance information to the other drivers as well as the police who arrive on the scene.
 Failure to do so could result in legal action such as pressing charges, paying fines, and spending time in jail.
 If you’re in a car accident, it’s best to share insurance information without the fuss.